InsideOut’s Granny Annexe Guide

 Granny annexes by Insideout are architect-designed miniature homes with all the right fixtures and fitting in the right place for older people.
 Your local planning department and building control department will want you to build a well designed annexe that is appropriate for your house, garden and the local surroundings.

 We provide a full architectural service and work with you to ensure your building is comfortable and well designed, suitable for its long term purpose and built to current building regulations standards.

-It all depends on where you live, attitudes to granny annexes and outbuildings with bedrooms vary significantly, depending on the local authority.
-In some areas planning permission may be impossible and in other areas the local authority will be positive about your application.
+It all depends on where you live.
+Attitudes to granny annexes and outbuildings with bedrooms vary significantly from local authority to local authority In some areas planning permission may be impossible and in other areas the local authority will be positive about your application.
 It is important to check with your planning department at an early stage.

 In July 2012 the government announced that over the next year or so they would review the difficulties around granny annexes and planning permission.
-So far, there is no news about the review.
+So far, in September 2013 there is no news about the review.

 Books to help you and your relatives through retirement: